-- Contact QA Coordinator at firstname.lastname@example.org to set-up a consultation to create a plan and timeline.
+- Contact QA Coordinator at email@example.com to set up a consultation to create a plan and timeline.
 The QA Coordinator will enroll you in the required courses.

 - Obtain Department Chair approval or Program Coordinator (as appropriate) and send to firstname.lastname@example.org

-- Complete the following QM courses
+- Complete the following QM courses:

 - Applying the Quality Matters Rubric:

-This course provides an overview of Quality Matters rubric and annotations, research underlying the QM rubric, and process for evaluating the quality of online course design.
+This course provides an overview of Quality Matters rubric and annotations, research underlying the QM rubric, and the process for evaluating the quality of online course design.
 Participants engage in hands-on experiences applying the QM standards to a sample course, writing helpful recommendations, and ensuring alignment between objectives, assessments, materials, activities, and tools.